Euroguidance

 National competition for best practices in career guidance and counselling

-Since 2016, Euroguidance centre in Serbia organizes National competition for best practices in career guidance and counselling.
-This is an initiative established by Euroguidance centres in Czech Republic and Slovakia, which has been organized by other countries members of the Euroguidance network, such as Hungary.
-The call for the Awards is usually opened in spring/summer and the awarding ceremony is usually held in autumn.
+Since 2016, the Euroguidance Centre in Serbia has organised the National competition for best practices in career guidance and counselling.
+This is an initiative established by Euroguidance Centres in the Czech Republic and Slovakia, which has also been adopted by other countries in the Euroguidance network, such as Hungary.
+The Call for submissions typically opens in spring/summer and the awards ceremony is usually held in autumn.

-Each year Euroguidance centre organizes National conference in Belgrade.
+Each year the Euroguidance Centre organises the National Euroguidance Conference in Belgrade.

 Seminars for practitioners

-Euroguidance centre in Serbia organizes seminars about career guidance for teachers and counsellors from primary and secondary schools in Serbia.
-Currently, the centre organizes 5 accredited live and online seminars.
+The Euroguidance Centre in Serbia organises seminars about career guidance for teachers and counsellors from primary and secondary schools in Serbia.
+Currently, the Centre organises accredited live and online seminars.

 Online course for practitioners

-In order to allow all practitioners to obtain relevant professional development in the field of guidance regardless of their geographic location, the EG centre has developed a free online course for all teachers from secondary schools in Serbia.
+To ensure access to relevant professional development in the field of guidance for all practitioners, regardless of their location, the EG centre has developed a free online course for all secondary school teachers in Serbia.

 Other activities and published materials

-• Presentation of possibilities for cooperation in higher education at international Education Fairs
+• Presentation of cooperation opportunities in higher education at international education fairs

 Skip to content